kyma-project/kyma/docs/service-mesh/14-02-no-access.md

 ---

 A response of code `503` error when trying to access the Console UI or any other endpoint in Kyma can be caused by a configuration error in the Istio Ingress gateway.
 As a result, the endpoint you call is not exposed.
-This problem is easily fixed by restarting the Pods of the gateway.
+To fix this problem, restart the Pods of the gateway.

 1. List all of the available endpoints:
   ```